Why I Wrote This Guide

 Don’t go overboard with custom questions.
 Three to five is the sweet spot.
 Every extra field you add increases the chance the customer abandons the booking halfway through.
 Ask for what you genuinely need to prepare for the job, and save everything else for the day.

-All Six Features.
+All Seven Features.
 One Simple Platform.

 Try DetailBook Free →What to Check During a Free Trial